vhscom/after-dark/README.md

 </iframe>
 ```

-Additional information and examples, including LQIP (Low-Quality Image Placeholders), are available on the [lazysizes](https://github.com/aFarkas/lazysizes) repository on GitHub.
+Additional information and examples, including how to set-up and use LQIP (Low-Quality Image Placeholders), are available on the [lazysizes] repository on GitHub.

-## Related Content
+## About Related Content

 Promote more of your content to your site visitors.
 By offering your readers more content that's relevant to them you can increase your site's page views, the time spent on your site and reader loyalty.